-The Policy Framework is designed to support the clarification of internal controls through defining minimum operating standards, limits and expectations which the Bank must operate within as they align to the Bank's risk appetite.
+The Policy Framework is designed to support the clarification of internal controls by defining minimum operating standards, limits, and expectations which the Bank must operate within, aligned to the Bank's risk appetite.
+Policies are approved by the relevant committees on a periodic basis or if material changes are required.